Consensys/doc.goquorum/docs/HowTo/Configure/StaticNodes.md

 # Configure static nodes

 Static nodes are a configured set of trusted nodes.
-Static nodes are exempt from maximum peer limits set through the [`--maxpeers`](https://geth.ethereum.org/docs/interface/command-line-options) option.
+They're exempt from maximum peer limits set through the [`--maxpeers`](https://geth.ethereum.org/docs/interface/command-line-options) option.

 GoQuorum attempts to maintain connections with static nodes by periodically initiating a connection to any unconnected